HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 There's a very wide variety of light microscopes available (from many different manufacturers) that are specialised for different kinds of samples.
-We'll take a brief look at some popular options below, but bear in mind that there are many more!
+We'll take a brief look at some popular options below, but there are far too many to cover in a single episode.
+Bear this in mind when choosing light microscopy techniques for your own experiments - there are many more options to consider!

 ### Widefield